Alexandria: Ancient era

 After Alexander's departure, his viceroy Cleomenes continued the expansion.
 The architect Dinocrates of Rhodes designed the city, using a Hippodamian grid plan.
 Following Alexander's death in 323 BC, his general Ptolemy Lagides took possession of Egypt and brought Alexander's body to Egypt with him.
 Ptolemy at first ruled from the old Egyptian capital of Memphis.
 In 322/321 BC he had Cleomenes executed.
 Finally, in 305 BC, Ptolemy declared himself Pharaoh as Ptolemy I Soter ("Savior") and moved his capital to Alexandria.

 Although Cleomenes was mainly in charge of overseeing Alexandria's early development, the Heptastadion and the mainland quarters seem to have been primarily Ptolemaic work.
 Inheriting the trade of ruined Tyre and becoming the centre of the new commerce between Europe and the Arabian and Indian East, the city grew in less than a generation to be larger than Carthage.
 In one century, Alexandria had become the largest city in the world and, for some centuries more, was second only to Rome.
 It became Egypt's main Greek city, with Greek people from diverse backgrounds.

+The Greco-Roman mathematician and astronomer Ptolemy lived and worked in Alexandria, then a predominantly Greek city.

 The Septuagint, a Greek version of the Tanakh, was produced there.
 The early Ptolemies kept the city in order and fostered the development of its museum into the leading Hellenistic centre of learning (Library of Alexandria, which faced destruction during Caesar's siege of Alexandria in 47 BC), but were careful to maintain the distinction of its population's three largest ethnicities: Greek, Egyptian and Jewish.
 By the time of Augustus, the city grid encompassed an area of 10 km2, and the total population during the Roman principate was around 500,000–600,000, which would wax and wane in the course of the next four centuries under Roman rule.

 According to Philo of Alexandria, in the year 38 AD, disturbances erupted between Jews and Greek citizens of Alexandria during a visit paid by King Agrippa I to Alexandria, principally over the respect paid by the Herodian nation to the Roman emperor, which quickly escalated to open affronts and violence between the two ethnic groups and the desecration of Alexandrian synagogues.
 This event has been called the Alexandrian pogroms.
 The violence was quelled after Caligula intervened and had the Roman governor, Flaccus, removed from the city.